How to Maintain Traceability and Test Coverage in Jira with TestRail Reporting

 Traceability is essential for risk mitigation because it allows you to identify an item as problematic, understand what changes caused it, and determine how to address it.
 Full traceability is crucial to compliance and risk mitigation efforts, as seen in this case study from Convercent.

-In Jira, traceability means being able to track each user story, requirement, or issue to a test and any resulting defects.
+In Jira, traceability refers to the ability to track each user story, requirement, or issue to a corresponding test and any resulting defects.
 You should be able to see linked test cases and results on individual requirements and generate a full traceability report showing your Jira issues and all their linked test artifacts at once.

 Image: Instantly generate traceability reports in TestRail so that your team can see the status of testing in real-time, evaluate coverage, and link tests to requirements and defects in Atlassian Jira.